Azure/reliable-web-app-pattern-dotnet/README.md

 ## Workflow

 - Azure Front Door routes traffic based on availability of the primary region.
-When the primary region is unavailable it will route traffic to the secondary region.
+When the primary region is unavailable, it will route traffic to the secondary region.
 - When Front Door passes the request to the Web App, it will pass through the Azure Web Application Firewall.
 The Azure Web Application Firewall will evaluate the request and protect the web app against common security attacks.
-- Once the traffic reaches the web front-end users will be shown the home page.
+- Once the traffic reaches the front-end web app, users will be shown the home page.
 They can view these pages without authenticating.
-- Navigating to the Upcoming Concerts page on the web app will tell the web front-end app to ask the web api app for details about upcoming concerts.
+- Navigating to the Upcoming Concerts page on the front-end web app will trigger a request to the backend web API app for details about upcoming concerts.
-- Details about the upcoming concerts will be retrieved from the Azure SQL Database by the web api app with a SQL query.
-The results will be formatted as a JSON response and returned to the web front-end.
+- The backend web API app will retrieve details about the upcoming concerts from the Azure SQL Database using a SQL query.
+The results will be formatted as a JSON response and returned to the front-end web app.
-- When the web front-end receives results from the API it will use razor template engine to render the HTML page shown to the user that asked for a list of concerts.
+- When the front-end web app receives results from the API, it will use the razor template engine to render the HTML page shown to the user requesting a list of concerts.
-- Once a user adds a concert ticket to their shopping cart the front-end web app will start interacting with Azure Cache for Redis.
-When a concert ticket is added to the cart the web app will save that information in Redis as part of a session object for the current user.
-Saving the session to an external datastore enables the web app to load balance traffic more evenly and to handle horizontal scaling events without losing the customer's data.
+- Once a user adds a concert ticket to their shopping cart, the front-end web app will start interacting with Azure Cache for Redis.
+When a concert ticket is added to the cart, the web app will save that information in Redis as part of a session object for the current user.
+Saving the session to an external datastore enables the web app to load balance traffic more evenly and handle horizontal scaling events without losing the customer's data.
-- As the user proceeds to check out the front-end web app will ask for authentication with Microsoft Entra ID.
-This scenario is for a call center that places orders on-behalf of customers so the accounts in-use are managed by Relecloud and are not self-managed.
+- As the user proceeds to check out, the front-end web app will require authentication with Microsoft Entra ID.
+This scenario is for a call center that places orders on behalf of customers, so the accounts in use are managed by Relecloud and are not self-managed.
-- After authenticating to Microsoft Entra ID the front-end web app will receive a token that represents the current user.
+- After authenticating to Microsoft Entra ID, the front-end web app will receive a token that represents the current user.
-- As the user proceeds with checkout the web app will collect payment data.
+- As the user proceeds with checkout, the web app will collect payment data.
 Payment data is not sent anywhere for this sample.
-- When the payment data is submitted for approval the ticket will be purchased.
-Logic to handle this is located in the web api.
+- When the payment data is submitted for approval, the ticket will be purchased.
+Logic to handle this is located in the backend web API.
-- Prior to calling the API, the front-end web app asks the MSAL library for a token it can use to call the web api app as an authenticated user.
+- Prior to calling the API, the front-end web app requests a token from the MSAL library to call the backend web API app as an authenticated user.
-- When the front-end web app has a token it will cache it in Azure Cache for Redis.
-If it does not have a token it will request one from Microsoft Entra ID and then save it in Azure Cache for Redis.
+- When the front-end web app has a token, it will cache it in Azure Cache for Redis.
+If it does not have a token, it will request one from Microsoft Entra ID and then save it in Azure Cache for Redis.
-- Once the ticket purchase request is sent to the web api the API will render the ticket image and save it to Azure storage.
+- Once the ticket purchase request is sent to the backend web API, the API will render the ticket image and save it to Azure storage.
-- After the ticket purchase is completed successfully the user will be redirected to their tickets page where they can see a list of the tickets they have purchased.
+- After the ticket purchase is completed successfully, the user will be redirected to their tickets page where they can see a list of the tickets they have purchased.
 These tickets will be immediately available because rendering the ticket was part of the purchase request.
-- As information flows between services the Azure network handles traffic routing.
+- As information flows between services, the Azure network handles traffic routing.
   - Traffic travels between Azure resources across private endpoints by using Azure Private DNS to lookup the correct IP addresses.
 This enables the system to block public network traffic and use a single v-net to manage traffic between these systems.
-  - Traffic into App Service is only allowed from the Azure Front Door.
+  - Traffic into the App Service is only allowed from Azure Front Door.
 Traffic out of the App Service is sent through Azure Firewall for routing and controlled by subnet with Network security groups.
   - A jump host VM and Azure Bastion are included to provide access to Azure resources that have enabled network isolation.
-  - As the front-end, and web api, apps process requests they are sending data to Application Insights so that you can monitor information about processing web requests.
+  - As the front-end and backend web apps process requests, they send data to Application Insights to monitor information about processing web requests.
-  - When the web app is started for the first time it will load configuration data from App Config Service and Azure Key Vault.
+  - When the web app is started for the first time, it loads configuration data from App Config Service and Azure Key Vault.
 This information is saved in the web app's memory and is not accessed afterwards.

 ## Steps to deploy the reference implementation